Published: Sept. 10, 2024

 For some time, astronauts have noticed vision changes during long-duration space missions.
 Since 1998, NASA has sent astronauts to the International Space Station with “space anticipation glasses,” which have adjustable refraction settings to meet changing vision needs, similar to binoculars.
 In 2011, NASA began conducting MRI scans on astronauts following missions, which revealed potentially increased pressure in their brains as well as optic disc swelling, or papilledema, in more than half of the astronauts.

-On Polaris Dawn, the researchers are sending up Triggerfish lenses, which are “smart” contact lenses developed by CU Department of Ophthalmology adjoint professor Kaweh Mansouri, to track eye pressure fluctuation and changes in cornea dimensions in glaucoma patients.
-These lenses will monitor astronauts’ eyes during launch and as they transition to microgravity, a condition of apparent weightlessness.
-The lenses contain sensors that transmit data to an antenna and local storage device, enabling the group to collect and analyze data upon their return.
+On Polaris Dawn, the researchers are sending up SENSIMED Triggerfish lenses, which are “smart” contact lenses to track eye pressure fluctuation and changes in cornea dimensions in glaucoma patients.
+CU Department of Ophthalmology Adjoint Professor Kaweh Mansouri, MD, contributed to the development of these lenses, which will monitor astronauts’ eyes during launch and as they transition to microgravity, a condition of apparent weightlessness.
+The lenses contain sensors that transmit data to an antenna and local storage device, enabling the researchers to collect and analyze data upon their return.

 The team is also sending a device called the QuickSee, which will measure astronauts’ refractive error, when the shape of the eye changes and keeps light from focusing correctly on the retina.